Planning Brazilian Day festivities? A little Portuguese might add to The fun.

 For more than 200 years, Brazil was one of the most important colonies of the Portuguese empire.
 But on September 7, 1822, Brazil broke free from Portugal.

-Dom Pedro, Emperor Dom João’s son and his father’s acting regent in the colony, added his support to Brazilian nationalists and declared the country’s independence of the Portuguese homeland.
+Dom Pedro, Emperor Dom João’s son and his father’s acting regent in the colony, added his support to Brazilian nationalists and declared the country’s independence from the Portuguese homeland.
 The agreement was formally agreed to in a treaty signed by Brazil and Portugal in 1825.

 So that’s the little-known story of why Brazilians speak Portuguese, and why so many aspects of Brazilian culture are distinctly different from their Spanish-speaking neighbors, from music to cuisine, the arts, and more.